zaproxy/zap-api-docs/source/includes/contributing.md

 ## Markdown Syntax

 The API docs are created using standard markdown files.
 This section contains information regarding the syntax and linting of the Markdown files.
 Refer to the [Slate documentation](https://github.com/slatedocs/slate/wiki/Markdown-Syntax).
-Also Refer to this [document](https://github.com/markdownlint/markdownlint/edit/master/docs/RULES.md) to properly lint the Markdown files.
+Also refer to this [document](https://github.com/markdownlint/markdownlint/edit/master/docs/RULES.md) to properly lint the Markdown files.

 ### Writing Code